 Cushioning should never be undervalued when it comes to running shoes.
 This Hoka shoe was inspired by Karl Meltzer, an endurance runner, who understands just how crucial great cloud-like cushioning is.

 These offer “balanced, modest cushioning” in all the right places to reduce muscle fatigue while running.
 The foam midsole is soft and responsive, for shock-absorbency on the go.

 They’re also very supportive, with strategically-placed 5mm rubber lugs across the sole for extra stability.
 A traditional lacing system allows for a custom tightening fit.
 The Gore-Tex bootie keeps liquid out, while the mesh upper ensures that your feet don’t get too sweaty in there.

-According to Hoka One, these shoes feature a wider forefoot for added comfort for the wide-footed.
-The only downside is that the sewn-in tongue may be uncomfortable for some and make it hard to get the shoe on.
+According to Hoka, these shoes feature a wider forefoot for added comfort for the wide-footed.
+The only downside is that the sewn-in tongue may be uncomfortable for some, and makes it hard to get the shoe on.
 Getting it off is easy with the heel tab!

 - Great support from the thick rubber sole

 - Gore-Tex waterproof inner bootie for all weather